johnsas5/GVSU-CIS350-SHARPPYTHONS/docs/SRS.md

 	2. *The input fields should only accept numbers and no other characters to prevent malicious code attacks*
     3. *The Financial Form shall be intiutive so that the user understands what they need to fill out*
     4. *Upon resizing the screen the form will be correctly updated to the new dimensions*
+    5. *Sign out option shall be available on the form*